GenoML/genoml2/README.md

 	# To save out the environment requirements to a .txt file
 # pip freeze > requirements.txt

-	# Removing a conda virtualenv
+	# Removing a conda virtual env
 # conda remove --name GenoML --all
 ```
 <a id="1"></a>